anti-social/elasticsearch-external-file-mapper/README.md

-# External field mapper for Elasticsearch
+# External file field mapper for Elasticsearch

 ## How to build